liu-kristina/energy_production_germany/README.md

 * Linear Regression

 ## Project Description
 Evaluate energy prices (& reliability) in Germany compared to other countries in the EU.
 Linear regression of energy consumption of data centers projected to 2030.
+ARIMA forecasting of energy demand for Germany with a week of data for the following week.